 A. Sutherland - AncientPages.com - Irish folklore and mythology are full of fascinating heroes, gods, goddesses, ugly creatures, and funny figures famous worldwide.

 Let's take a closer look at a little controversial relative to the famous leprechaun.

 This little fellow, known as Clurichaun (or cluricaun), is considered a cousin and an 'evil image’ of a leprechaun known to have inhabited Ireland long before the arrival of the Celts.

 Almost always drunk and hostile, the Clurichaun lives a solitary and adventurous life.
-During night hours, he entertains himself riding sheep and sheepdogs at night as if they were horses.
+During night hours, he entertains himself by riding sheep and sheepdogs at night as if they were horses.

-He wears a red nightcap with golden lace, red suit, a short leather apron, blue stockings, and silver-buckled shoes.
+He wears a red nightcap with golden lace, a red suit, a short leather apron, blue stockings, and silver-buckled shoes.
 He is often depicted with a purse full of silver.

 Clurichaun.
 Image credit: The Irish Post

 He is hard to get rid of, for if an owner tries to move, the clurichaun will make the owner a company traveling inside a cask.
 If the maids do not feed him well, this naughty fellow comes out at night and harasses them.